-Financial statements Overall materiality €71,000 (2022: €105,200).
-How we determined it Based on 1.5% of revenue (2022: Based on 10% of net loss) Rationale for benchmark applied We believe that revenue is the primary measure used by the shareholders in assessing the performance of the group.
+Financial statements Overall materiality €69,000 (2023: €71,000).
+How we determined it Based on 1.5% of revenue (2023: 1.5% of revenue) Rationale for benchmark applied We believe that revenue is the primary measure used by the shareholders in assessing the performance of the group.
 This benchmark is considered the most appropriate because the group is a trading group.

-We agreed with the Directors that we would report to them misstatements identified during our audit above €3,550 (2022: €5,260) as well as misstatements below those amounts that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Directors that we would report to them misstatements identified during our audit above €3,450 (2023: €3,550) as well as misstatements below those amounts that, in our view, warranted reporting for qualitative reasons.